Visiting Vegas doesn’t HAVE to drain your bank account. Don’t believe me? Here are 45+ FREE Things To Do in Las Vegas to prove it!

 Go Wild with these Free Things to do in Las Vegas

 Just because you are visiting the bright lights of Vegas, it doesn’t mean you can’t get back to nature.

 It’s no surprise that one of the most luxurious Vegas hotel’s located on the strip has its very own indoor garden display.
 Located in The Bellagio’s conservatory, the displays change seasonally, featuring a botanical cactus garden, swathes of spring tulips and enormous Christmas trees.

-- The Flamingo Wildlife Habitat – Located at the Flamingo Hotel, see these beautiful birds, along with koi carp, turtles and swans can be found in a secluded lush habitat tucked away on the Las Vegas Strip.
+Located at the Flamingo Hotel, see these beautiful birds, along with koi carp, turtles and swans can be found in a secluded lush habitat tucked away on the Las Vegas Strip.

-- The Desert – If you need a break from the bright lights of Vegas, don’t be afraid to explore the beautiful and dramatic surrounding desert landscape at Red Rock Canyon or even as far as the Hoover Dam.
+If you need a break from the bright lights of Vegas, don’t be afraid to explore the beautiful and dramatic surrounding desert landscape at Red Rock Canyon or even as far as the Hoover Dam.

-- Saltwater Aquarium at The Mirage – just behind the front desk and measuring 53 feet long, 8 feet from top to bottom and 6 feet from front to back, this huge aquarium is home to approximately 450 fish from 85 different species from around the world.
+Just behind the front desk and measuring 53 feet long, 8 feet from top to bottom and 6 feet from front to back, this huge aquarium is home to approximately 450 fish from 85 different species from around the world.